Powered by Clockwork

 CLOCKWORK CARS

 Almost every conceivable form of power was used on early motor cars.
 Some stored energy rather than generating it (as in a petrol engine) and the most successful of these were electric cars, which carried around a heavy load of rechargeable batteries, as indeed they still do today.
 Less promising storage methods were carbonic acid (carbon dioxide) under pressure, and compressed air.
 Even less promising was the use of clockwork, where the power to be stored had to be applied in mechanical form rather than by filling a tank.
+Some intended power sources were either imaginary or incomprehensible; see the page Diverse Forms of Power in 1894.

 Left: Clockwork car: pre-1895